 Policies and Procedures

-BioMarin’s Global Code of Conduct & Business Ethics (the “Code”) and the various compliance policies, procedures, and/or processes are integrated across the organization with department specific procedures or guidance as needed.
+BioMarin’s Global Code of Conduct & Business Ethics (the “Code”) and the Company’s various compliance policies, procedures, and/or processes are integrated across the organization with department specific procedures or guidance as needed.
 Among other things, our policies and procedures address the PhRMA Code and gifts to medical or health professionals.
 BioMarin Directors, officers, and employees are expected to comply with all of BioMarin’s global compliance policies, procedures, and processes.

-The total value of all gifts, promotional materials of monetary value, and incentives that may be provided to any individual medical or healthcare professional during any calendar year shall not exceed $5,000.00.
+The total value of all gifts, promotional materials of monetary value, meals, etc. that may be provided to any individual medical or healthcare professional during any calendar year shall not exceed $5,000.00.
 For the avoidance of doubt, the amounts paid for bona fide services provided to BioMarin and similar payments permitted under the PhRMA Code are excluded from this calculation.
 This annual limit shall be monitored and subject to periodic review by the Global Compliance & Ethics (“GCE”) department.

 Education and Training